parsonsmr/openscholarship-storymapjs/day-5/day-5.md

 ### Sharing your visualization
 In order to share your visualization *while logged in to your Datawrapper account*, follow these steps:

-1. In Datawrapper, navigate to the **Publish & Embed** arrow of your visualization.
+1.In Datawrapper, navigate to the **Publish & Embed** arrow of your visualization.

 <img src="https://negeenaghassi.github.io/openscholarship-dataviz/images/datawrapperpubembed.png" alt="Screenshot of the Publish & Embed section of a Datawrapper visualization." width="750"/>

-2. Click on the blue **Publish Chart** button, then copy and paste the URL under **Share via URL**.
+2.Click on the blue **Publish Chart** button, then copy and paste the URL under **Share via URL**.

 <img src="https://negeenaghassi.github.io/openscholarship-dataviz/images/datawrapperlink.png" alt="Screenshot of the Publish Chart button of a Datawrapper visualization." width="750"/>

-3. Copy and paste the link to your visualization and answer the other questions in the [Day 5 Discussion](https://github.com/negeenaghassi/openscholarship-dataviz/discussions/6 "Day 5 Discussion").
+3.Copy and paste the link to your visualization and answer the other questions in the [Day 5 Discussion](https://github.com/negeenaghassi/openscholarship-dataviz/discussions/6 "Day 5 Discussion").

 **If you do not have a Datawrapper account,** feel free to take a screenshot of your visualization and attach the image to your post in the [Day 5 Discussion](https://github.com/negeenaghassi/openscholarship-dataviz/discussions/6 "Day 5 Discussion").